Cultural Family Tour to Peru

 Lunch is in a local restaurant (not included), and if you are up for it you can try the local delicacy “cuy” (guinea pig).
 Other dishes are available!

-After breakfast there is a 90-minute drive to the majestic ruins at Pisac, where we visit terraced Inca ruins high on the mountain.
+After breakfast we’ll set off on a 90-minute drive to the majestic ruins at Pisac, where we visit terraced Inca ruins high on the mountain.

 We walk down through the ruins and take in amazing views of the Sacred Valley whilst being given instruction on the religious, astronomical and military functions of the site.